A Rant on Indifference to Christian Discrimination in the Middle East

 “Deepen their fidelity to Christianity and to their Church; strengthen their affiliation to their homeland; renew trust and consolidate ties with their fellow citizens of different backgrounds; and to keep in mind that their presence in this land is a sign and a story of a historical existence for 20 Centuries.”

 He also called upon his flock to work efficiently with their fellow Iraqi citizens of different faiths, to confront challenges they face together as a nation in order to guide Iraq by promoting diversity and respect within the framework of a full citizenship.
 The Patriarch’s statement reflects the strong will of many Christians of different denominations to stay in their homeland and help rebuild it after the chaos brought on by the Arab Spring.
 For many, the death and resurrection of Jesus fills them with hope in the face of seemingly insurmountable issues.
 Understanding the difficulties Christians face without belittling the plight of their Muslim brothers and sisters is possible.
 Acknowledging persecution, spreading awareness and engaging in interreligious dialogue combats the deep rooted causes of persecution.
-Being an ally to this community helps preserve the beautiful mosaic that is the Middle East and certifies that Christians of the Middle East can continue to serve as a bridge between two worlds.
+Being an ally to this community helps preserve the beautiful mosaic that is the Middle East.